yanyinzhao/PointCloudOracleCode/README.md

 | 73 | RM | 2000832 | 500 |
 | 74 | RM | 2502075 | 500 |

-Since SE-Oracle-Adapt, EAR-Oracle-Adapt, SU-Oracle-Adapt, and RC-Oracle-Naive are time consuming, the project will run SE-Oracle-Adapt, SE-Oracle-FastFly-Adapt, EAR-Oracle-Adapt, EAR-Oracle-FastFly-Adapt, SU-Oracle-Adapt, RC-Oracle-Naive, RC-Oracle-NaiveProx, RC-Oracle, DIO-Adapt, Kaul-Adapt, Dijk-Adapt, and FastFly on small-version dataset with default 50 POIs([point_cloud_data_and_point_number_and_poi_number_map_index] <= 29).
-The project will run SE-Oracle-FastFly-Adapt, EAR-Oracle-FastFly-Adapt, RC-Oracle-NaiveProx, RC-Oracle, DIO-Adapt, Kaul-Adapt, Dijk-Adapt, and FastFly on large-version dataset with default 500 POIs ([point_cloud_data_and_point_number_and_poi_number_map_index] > 29).
+Since SE-Oracle-Adapt, SE-Oracle-Adapt-A2A, EAR-Oracle-Adapt, SU-Oracle-Adapt, SU_Oracle_Adapt_A2A, RC-Oracle-Naive and RC_Oracle_Naive_A2A are time consuming, the project will run SE-Oracle-Adapt, SE-Oracle-FastFly-Adapt, SE-Oracle-Adapt-A2A, SE-Oracle-FastFly-Adapt-A2A, EAR-Oracle-Adapt, EAR-Oracle-FastFly-Adapt, SU-Oracle-Adapt, SU-Oracle-Adapt-A2A, RC-Oracle-Naive, RC-Oracle-Naive-A2A, RC-Oracle-NaiveProx, RC-Oracle, RC-Oracle-A2P-SmCon, RC-Oracle-A2P-SmQue, RC-Oracle-A2A, TI-Oracle-NaiveProx, TI-Oracle-Rtree, TI-Oracle-TigLoo, TI-Oracle, TI-Oracle-A2A, DIO-Adapt, Kaul-Adapt, Dijk-Adapt, and FastFly on small-version dataset with default 50 POIs([point_cloud_data_and_point_number_and_poi_number_map_index] <= 29).
+The project will run SE-Oracle-FastFly-Adapt, SE-Oracle-FastFly-Adapt-A2A, EAR-Oracle-FastFly-Adapt, RC-Oracle-NaiveProx, RC-Oracle, RC-Oracle-A2P-SmCon, RC-Oracle-A2P-SmQue, RC-Oracle-A2A, TI-Oracle-NaiveProx, TI-Oracle-Rtree, TI-Oracle-TigLoo, TI-Oracle, TI-Oracle-A2A, DIO-Adapt, Kaul-Adapt, Dijk-Adapt, and FastFly on large-version dataset with default 500 POIs ([point_cloud_data_and_point_number_and_poi_number_map_index] > 29).

 In addition, we strongly encourage you to set [run_knn] to 0 if you are not conducting experiments.
 Otherwise, it will take a very long time to run calculate the knn of all POIs.